yunchang-z/neu502b-lab/README.md

 tmux new -s neu502b
 ```

+Remember, you'll need to (re)activate the conda environment again inside the tmux session.
 Now, we'll start running Jupyter in the `tmux` session on the remote server (without a browser):

 ```
 jupyter lab --no-browser